 Round Hill Nature Reserve

 Round Hill Nature Reserve was created in April 1960.
 It covers an area of 13630ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 The northern parts of Round Hill Nature Reserve are located on the edge of the Cobar peneplain and the remainder is sand hill and plains country.
 Along with Yathong and Nombinnie nature reserves, Round Hill forms part of one of the largest contiguous blocks of mallee in western NSW.

 The reserve includes habitats of malleefowl, shy hylacola, southern scrub robin, pink cockatoo, red lored whistler, chestnut quail thrush, ningaui and western blue tongue lizard.